lichray/randint/paper/randint.md

 > All functions instantiated from the template described in this section
 > 26.5.7.3 share the same `default_random_engine` for a given execution of
 > a thread; the random engine is non-deterministically seeded during the
 > initialization.
-A separate random engine shall be provided for each thread.
+Such a random engine shall be maintained separately for
+> each thread.
 > *\[Note: The call expressions
 > from different threads shall not be able to observe the same pseudo random
 > number sequence in a deterministic way.  --end note\]*